Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems that there is a bit of confusion regarding your request, as the text you've provided appears to be code relating to a file input/output operation rather than a specific sentence or passage to translate.
-If you have a specific text or content from a README file that you would like translated into Japanese, please provide that text, and I'll be happy to help! 😊
+It seems that I can't access files directly.
+However, if you paste the text you'd like translated into Japanese, I can help with that! 😊